carenaudo/Menipy/CODEXLOG.md

 **Task:** Continue with the plan by adding continuous integration to run tests and build packages automatically.

 **Summary:** Created `.github/workflows/ci.yml` to set up Python 3.10 and 3.11, install dependencies, run pytest with coverage, and build source and wheel distributions.

+## Entry 11 - ML Segmentation Toggle

+**Task:** Continue with the plan by adding an optional ML-based segmentation toggle in the GUI.

+**Summary:** Implemented a `Use ML Segmentation` checkable action in `MainWindow` and a placeholder `ml_segment` function.
+Processing now routes through this function when the action is enabled, and tests verify the new behavior.